 The new I-9 form is designed to be easier to use and to reduce headaches for employers, candidates, and the government.
 Make sure to use the right form, check it twice, and you’ll be ready to bring your new employee on board!

-Work with a company that is an expert in screening new applicants and existing employees.
+Work with a company that is an expert in screening new candidates and existing employees.
 Contact ClearStar today!